 Each Series B Share entitles its holder to one vote at any of our ordinary or extraordinary general shareholders meetings.
 Our bylaws state that the board of directors must be composed of no more than 21 members, at least 25% of whom must be independent.
 Holders of Series B Shares are entitled to elect at least 11 members of our board of directors.
-Holders of Series D Shares are entitled to elect five members of our board of directors.
-Our bylaws also contemplate that, should a conversion of the Series D-L Shares to Series L Shares occur pursuant to the vote of our Series D-B and Series D-L shareholders at special and extraordinary shareholders meetings, the holders of Series D-L shares (who would become holders of newly-issued Series L Shares) will be entitled to elect two members of the board of directors.
+Holders of Series D Shares are entitled to elect at least 11 members of our board of directors.
+Holders of Series D-L Shares to Series L Shares occur pursuant to the vote of our Series D-B and Series D-L shareholders at special and extraordinary shareholders meetings, the holders of Series D-L shares (who would become holders of newly-issued Series L Shares) will be entitled to elect two members of the board of directors.
 None of our shares has cumulative voting rights, which is a right not regulated under Mexican law.